 When she first tried training on her sports prostheses it took her some time to get used to them.
 "In the first session I fell over basically every other step, and with my disability being quite a bit higher than those I compete against, I think I sometimes forget that back then it was not normal for someone with my kind of disability to walk, let alone run.
 There was just no one to look up to, there was no one in the Paralympics with my disability.
 For me, it just meant I had to figure out everything on my own." (canberratimes.com.au, 13 Sep 2018)

 She retired from competitive Para athletics after competing at the 2012 Paralympic Games in London.
 In 2013 she visited a friend, German Paralympian Katrin Green, in the United States of America, and it was there where she rediscovered her love for the sport.
 She lived and trained in Oklahoma City, OK, United States of America, for three years until mid-2016, when she returned to Germany due to her visa becoming invalid. (paralympic.org, 24 Sep 2015, 11 May 2016)

 She began competing for Australia in February 2019, having previously represented Germany.
 (IPC, 15 Feb 2019)

-She has the latitude and longitude coordinates of four cities tattooed on her right arm, including the three cities where the Para athletics world championships were held between 2011-2015 [Christchurch, Lyon and Doha].
+She has the latitude and longitude coordinates of four cities tattooed on her right arm, including the three cities where the Para athletics world championships were held from 2011-2015 [Christchurch, New Zealand; Lyon, France; and Doha, Qatar].
 She also has the coordinates for Bangalore, India, due to her having made her international debut there at the 2009 World Games.
 (Facebook page, 30 Dec 2015)

 |Women's Long Jump F42||Final||2011-01-23||4|